Radon transformation on reductive symmetric spaces: support theorems: Radon transformation on a reductive symmetric space

 \section{Radon transformation on a reductive symmetric space}

-In Sections \ref{section Horospheres} -- \ref{section Radon transforms} we first introduce for each pair of $\sigma\circ\theta$-stable parabolic subgroups $P$ and $Q$, with $P\subseteq Q$, a class of closed submanifolds (related to $P$) of a certain homogeneous space $\Xi_{Q}$ (related to $Q$) and describe the Radon transforms that are obtained by integrating over these submanifolds.
-Then in Section \ref{section Extensions of the Radon transforms} some basic estimates are derived.
-It follows from these estimates that the Radon transforms, which are initially defined on the space of compactly supported smooth functions, extend to larger spaces of functions and distributions defined in Section \ref{section Spaces of functions and distributions}.
-In Section \ref{section Relations between Radon transforms} we describe certain relations between Radon transforms related to different parabolic subgroups.
-Finally, in Section \ref{section Support of a transformed function or distribution}, we derive some properties of the support of the Radon transform of a function or distribution, in terms of the support of that function or distribution.
-For this we need a few results from convex analysis that we describe in Section \ref{section convex geometry}.
+In Sections \ref{subsection Horospheres} -- \ref{subsection Radon transforms} we first introduce for each $\sigma\circ\theta$-stable parabolic subgroup $P$ a homogeneous space $\Xi_{P}$.
+For a pair of $\sigma\circ\theta$-stable parabolic subgroups $P$ and $Q$, with $P\subseteq Q$, we then introduce a class of closed submanifolds (related to $P$) of $\Xi_{Q}$ and describe the Radon transforms that are obtained by integrating over these submanifolds.
+Then in Section \ref{subsection Extensions of the Radon transforms} some basic estimates are derived.
+It follows from these estimates that the Radon transforms, which are initially defined on the space of compactly supported smooth functions, extend to larger spaces of functions and distributions that are defined in Section \ref{subsection Spaces of functions and distributions}.
+In Section \ref{subsection Relations between Radon transforms} we describe some relations between Radon transforms related to different parabolic subgroups.